spotify/ratatool/ratatool-sampling/README.md

 BigSampler will also output metrics in logs for how close it came to the target sample populations per strata, and in `--exact` mode it will error if the produced sample misses by too much.

+Distribution sampling currently does *not* support sampling with replacement.